SmilerRyan/SelectivePluginList/README.md

 # SelectivePluginList
-Show your plugins, but hide some from view.
+Show your plugins, but hide some from view.<br>
 Do you want to hide your plugins, but still show some of them?
 If so, this plugin is for you.<br>

 # Information